Find answers to common questions about PDF authenticity checking.

 What is NOT stored permanently: The actual PDF file content.
 As mentioned in our privacy policy, uploaded PDF files are automatically deleted from storage approximately one hour after upload.
 Only the analysis results remain.

-This approach ensures you have long-term access to verification results while protecting your document privacy and minimizing storage of sensitive file content.
+This approach ensures you have long-term access to detection results while protecting your document privacy and minimizing storage of sensitive file content.

 This is a deliberate privacy and security feature.
 We do not store PDF file content permanently, and we do not provide access to uploaded files after analysis completes.
 Uploaded PDF files are automatically deleted from storage approximately one hour after upload.